Shadow of quantum extended Kruskal black hole and its super-radiance property: Conclusion

 The rotating counterpart also behaves similarly.
 Here also the area of the shadow decreases due to quantum effect.
 Moreover, the contraction is less on the left hand side compared to the other side in rotating AOS BH shadow when compared with its classical counterpart, i.e. the Kerr BH.
 As we increase the mass of the BH, the distortion from Kerr starts to reduce.
 Increase of the rotation also imparts more distortion on the right side while the same decreases on the left part.

 We also studied the super-radiance phenomenon for the rotating AOS BH.
 We observed that the condition for massless scalar field super-radiance is identical to that of the Kerr case.
 But here, the rotation of the BH is more than that compared to Kerr in the low mass regime.
 As we increase mass of BH the difference from Kerr starts to become insignificant.
 This implies that for low mass AOS BH the window for energy of scalar field to perform super-radiance is larger than higher mass system.
 As we increase mass, this window will become narrower and ultimately for large mass the window will coincide with Kerr value.
+The amplification factors themselves also exhibit this trend, as seen in Fig \ref{Fig3Abhinove} and Fig \ref{Fig4Abhinove} where for larger black holes, the scalar field amplification coincides for AOS and Kerr.
+A natural next step would be to understand superradiant scattering of other spin fields (in this work we only consider $s = 0$) in this background.
+This can be done by looking at the perturbations using the Newman Penrose formalism \cite{newman1962approach}, as done by Teukolsky, Press and others \cite{teukolsky1972rotating},\cite{teukolsky1973perturbations},\cite{press1973perturbations} for the Kerr geometry.
+One can make a straightforward generalisation of the Kinnersely tetrad in the Kerr case, to look at other spin fields in AOS.

 Finally, it may be worth mentioning that the primordial black holes (PBH) are microscopic in size and therefore the quantum effects at this scale are not going to be negligible.
 Since AOS BH shows significant quantum effects at the Planck scale it may model these PBHs.
 Therefore investigation of these quantum induced spacetime can be useful to understand the nature of PBH.
 It is our belief that the present study will illuminate the properties of Planck scale physics.